1946–47 Baltimore Bullets season: Northern Division

 † – Did not survive the ABL season.
-(Newark Bobcats first transferred their franchise from Newark, New Jersey to Kingston, New York on December 23, 1946 (though did not change their team name at the time) and then moved to nearby Yonkers, New York to become the Yonkers Chiefs on January 22, 1947, before folding operations entirely by the middle of February in 1947.)
+(The Newark Bobcats first transferred their franchise from Newark, New Jersey to Kingston, New York on December 23, 1946 (although they did not change their team name at the time, but if they had done so, they would have likely gone by the Kingston Chiefs instead of the Kingston Bobcats during that time) and then moved to nearby Yonkers, New York to become the Yonkers Chiefs on January 22, 1947, before folding operations entirely by the middle of February in 1947.)